 Remortgage Break-Even Calculator

-Should you pay an Early Repayment Charge to escape your current fixed-rate mortgage and lock in a cheaper rate?
-This tool works out the exact break-even month and the net pound saving.
+Wondering whether paying an Early Repayment Charge to leave your current fixed-rate mortgage could be cheaper than staying put?
+This tool works out the break-even month and the net pound saving so you can discuss the numbers with a qualified mortgage adviser.

 Your current mortgage